 My name is Fabio Scaccabarozzi, I was born in Vimercate, Italy on 20th November 1988.
-I’ve got a brother (2 years younger than me) and a dog named Lulù.
+I’ve got a brother (2 years younger than me), a dog named Lulù, a cat named Milly and a beautiful wife.
 I attended high schools at the local state liceum A. Banfi.

 Computer science has been my passion since I was six.
 My dad bought me an Intel Pentium in 1994, its main function being a playbox, something like a PlayStation.
 I experimented with Windows 95, Windows 98, Windows XP, and my main fun slowly moved from playing a game to solving Windows’ errors and optimizing Windows’ bottlenecks.
 Then came the ADSL modem.
 Fixed bill for unlimited traffic gave me the opportunity to browse undefinitely and learn the most out of the web.

-Starting December, 2014 I am an employee of Forexus GmbH in Zürich, Switzerland.
-Here I am working as Junior eDiscovery Consultant, being part of the processing team in a well-known bank.
+For four years (December, 2014 – October, 2018) I was an employee of Forexus GmbH (now acquired by Lighthouse) in Zürich, Switzerland.
+Here I was working as Junior eDiscovery Consultant, being part of the processing team in a well-known bank.

 Starting November, 2018, I am an employee of Vilea GmbH, working as a Senior Software Engineer on client projects.

 At some point in between 2004 and 2005 in Italy appeared a hacking magazine, called “Hacker Journal“.
 I discovered Open Source software, Linux and the Hacker ethics.
 That was the turning point in my digital life: I began experimenting with Linux, Slackware being my first distro.
 Slackware was a mess with package management, so I looked for an alternative distro with a native package manager: Mandriva screwed up my hard-drive, Debian didn’t install and Slackware’s swaret was just a little nice script.